 When someone you know writes and publishes a book, it is an exciting moment, especially when you like her!
-And so it was when the book “The Revenge of Kaivalya” by Sumana Khan was offered for review by the Write Tribe.
+And so it was when the book “The Revenge of Kaivalya” by Sumana Khan was offered for review.
 I was excited to read the blurb and applied and received the book – with a cute little greeting card from Sumana – nice personal touch!

 What followed was a great experience – nothing beats the pleasure of a well-crafted book.
 That’s what The Revenge of Kaivalya is – a fine tapestry of fiction cleverly woven together with vivid descriptions to create a fantastic and gripping read!

 Genre: Fiction – Supernatural Thriller

 Here’s the book blurb that grabbed my interest: